Inverse Problems: Summer school

 31.7.2024

-Courses on inverse problems in JSS34.
+Courses on inverse problems in JSS35.

 General information

-qrcode for JSS inverse problems courses
+qr-code for JSS inverse problems courses

 • Time: 1-3 pm every day

-• Code: MATJ5124
+• Code: MATJ5129

-• Modes of study: Lectures + exercises
+• Modes of study: Lectures (and project work for those who want credits)

 • Credits: 2 ECTS

-• Evaluation: Exercises pass/fail
+• Evaluation: Project work pass/fail

-• Material: Slides and exercises here
+• Material:

 • Time: 9-11 am every day

-• Code: MATJ5125
+• Code: MATJ5130

-• Modes of study: Lectures + exercises
+• Modes of study: Lectures (and project work for those who want credits)

 • Credits: 2 ECTS

-• Evaluation: Exercises pass/fail
+• Evaluation: Project work pass/fail

-• Course material & Exercises: Github
+• Course material & Exercises:

 Previous courses